 Of all enforcement practices, compliance checks (or decoy operations) have been most frequently studied.
 These practices, in which trained underage (or apparently underage) operatives ("decoys") working with law enforcement officials enter retail alcohol outlets and attempt to purchase alcohol, are a way of reducing sales of alcohol to minors.
-The 2003 National Research Council (NRC)/Institute of Medicine (IOM) report on preventing underage drinking (NRC & IOM, 2004) includes the recommendation that compliance checks be carried out regularly and comprehensively at the state and local levels.
-The 2016 Facing Addiction in America: The Surgeon General's Report on Alcohol, Drugs, and Health (Department of Health and Human Services [SAMHSA], 2016) describes the use of compliance checks as "an effective way to reduce alcohol consumption by minors."
+The 2003 National Research Council (NRC)/Institute of Medicine (IOM) report on preventing underage drinking (NRC/IOM, 2004)) includes the recommendation that compliance checks be carried out regularly and comprehensively at the state and local levels.
+The 2016 Facing Addiction in America: The Surgeon General's Report on Alcohol, Drugs, and Health report from the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Office of the Surgeon General (OSG) (2016) describes the use of compliance checks as "an effective way to reduce alcohol consumption by minors."

-Other underage drinking enforcement interventions may include enhanced enforcement of drinking and driving through roadside stops; the use of party patrol (or party dispersal) operations to identify underage drinking parties, make arrests, and issue citations; and strategies employed at the point of sale to prevent youth access to alcohol: Cops in Shops and shoulder tap operations.
+Other underage drinking enforcement interventions may include enhanced enforcement of drinking and driving through roadside stops, the use of party patrol (or party dispersal) operations to identify underage drinking parties and issue citations, and strategies employed at the point of sale to prevent youth access to alcohol: Cops in Shops and shoulder tap operations.

-Best practices for effective compliance checks and other enforcement interventions to reduce underage drinking require the consideration of:
+Best practices for effective compliance checks and other enforcement interventions to reduce underage drinking require the consideration of these factors:

-• Consistency-Without regular compliance or other checks, the impact on sales to minors and compliance with underage drinking laws will erode (Erickson et al., 2013; Rutledge et al., 2013; Wagenaar et al., 2005).

-- Frequency-Increasing the number of compliance checks or other interventions results in lower rates of sales to minors and greater compliance with underage drinking laws (Grube, 1997; CDC, 2004). - Perception-When compliance checks and other enforcement interventions are conducted together with a media campaign, this increases public perception of the likelihood that the law will be enforced and violators sanctioned, which can have a deterrent effect on violations (Hingson et al., 1996; CDC, 2004; Nagin, 2013). - Populations impacted by the enforcement-Whereas enforcement actions such as compliance checks or penalties (license suspensions or revocations) target alcohol retailers, many interventions target young consumers of alcohol (MIP arrests, party dispersal operations, Cops in Shops).
-The target population should be considered when evaluating the efficacy of enforcement interventions.
+- Consistency-Without regular compliance or other checks, the impact on sales to minors and compliance with underage drinking laws will erode (Erickson et al., 2014b; Wagenaar, Toomey, et al., 2005a). - Frequency-Increasing the number of compliance checks or other interventions results in lower rates of sales to minors and greater compliance with underage drinking laws (Barry, 2004; Grube, 1997). - Perception-When compliance checks and other enforcement interventions are conducted together with a media campaign, this increases public perception of the likelihood that the law will be enforced and violators sanctioned, which can have a deterrent effect on violations (Barry, 2004; Hingson et al., 1996; Nagin, 2013). - Populations impacted by the enforcement-Whereas enforcement actions such as compliance checks or penalties (license suspensions or revocations) target alcohol retailers, many interventions target young consumers of alcohol (MIP arrests, party dispersal operations, Cops in Shops).
+The target population should be considered when evaluating the efficacy of enforcement interventions. - Resources committed to enforcement-Studies have found significant and inverse relationships between the funding of enforcement of underage drinking laws and outcomes such as the frequency of underage alcohol use and binge drinking rates (Nelson et al., 2005; Paschall et al., 2012).
+Conversely, the conservation of resources by targeting retailers that may need enhanced intervention and enforcement can result in higher compliance with underage drinking laws (Bosma, 2021).